JohannesHausch/SDI_Documentation/SDI_documentation/Apache.md

 3. The default Master password is "lam".
 Go to LAM Configuration to change the password.

 ## Publish your documentation
+There are multiple methods you can use to publish your html.
+Here are two of those methods:

+### Publish with Git

 Upload your current HTML documentation to the `/var/www` directory.
 To make sure that the web server can access the site, you will need to set the appropriate permissions.
 In our case, it's the `sdidoc` directory:
 ```